An ischaemic stroke happens when a blockage cuts off the blood supply to the brain. You may also hear it referred to as a clot.

 What is an ischaemic stroke?

-Around 85% of strokes are ischaemic.
-About 15% of strokes are due to bleeding in or around the brain, known as haemorrhagic stroke.
+It’s the most common type of stroke, and around 85% of strokes in the UK are ischaemic strokes.
+The other 15% of strokes are due to bleeding in or around the brain, known as haemorrhagic stroke.

 What causes an ischaemic stroke?

 There are a number of reasons why blockages can form and cause an ischaemic stroke.

 Atherosclerosis is where fatty deposits build up on the inside walls of the blood vessels carrying blood away from the heart (arteries).
 These deposits are called plaques or atheromas.
 Atheromas can build up in the large arteries in your neck leading to the brain, making them narrower and stiffer.

 Atheromas can break down or become inflamed.
 When this happens a clot forms around the atheroma, which can block the blood vessel.
 It may break off and move through the bloodstream into the brain, causing a stroke.

 Some things can make you more likely to have a build-up of fatty materials in your blood vessels.
 These include:

 - Medical conditions including high blood pressure, high cholesterol and diabetes.